 Under the M-2 zoning and Light Industrial Comprehensive Plan Land Use designation applied for, the site could be developed into all except the most heavy type of industry.
-The industrial development could occur on a piecemeal basis in a manner that would be incompatible with adjacent uses; the property could also be developed as a well-landscaped, well-buffered industrial park that would add amenities to the area and complement adjacent uses.
+The industrial development could occur on a piecemeal basis in a manner

 - 4) Sanitary sewer service is not provided to the majority of the property which lies east of the railroad tracks although providing such service is a project recommended in the District 4 COG Overall Economic Development Program.
 That project reads as follows: "Extend a sewer interceptor from Highway 99E near LBCC east approximately 6,000 feet to an industrial park.
 The project involves tunneling under the Southern Pacific Railroad." - 5) The City Engineer in a letter dated March 28, 1979, indicates that "Drainage and flooding problems exist downstream from this area.
-Therefore, a complete study of what impact the development of this land will have on this problem is needed." - The City Police Chief indicates that by bringing in industry we might anticipate labor disputes (strikes) which are a heavy drain on our already overextended security resources.
+Therefore, a complete study of what impact the development of this land will have on this problem is needed." - 6) The City Police Chief indicates that by bringing in industry we might anticipate labor disputes (strikes) which are a heavy drain on our already overextended security resources.